scottriding/utah_legislators_api/README.md

 Usage
 -----

 It's JSON all the way down.
+Every call must include an _api_key_ parameter.
+It doesn't matter what the key is (for now), so just make up a key for yourself.

 JSONP is supported -- just add a callback parameter.

 **Who is the senator in district 14?**